Find Your Perfect School

 20 Best Jobs for Introverts

-An accountant is tasked to maintaining financial records and assist companies in managing their finances.
-They also collect money from clients or customers, pay employees, and oversee the expenses.
+An accountant is tasked with maintaining financial records and assisting companies in managing their finances.
+They also collect money from clients or customers, pay employees, and oversee expenses.
 They typically collaborate with other finance professionals, such as an accountant.

 With ever-changing tax laws and the expansion of global commerce, society will always require qualified number crunchers at least with a bachelor’s degree who make a good average salary.
-Most of their work use bookkeeping or accounting software to keep intact the financial records in an organization’s information systems.
+Most of their work uses bookkeeping or accounting software to keep the financial records in an organization’s information systems.

-Whether fiction or business copy or technical writing, this career is one of the best jobs for introverts that pay a good average salary.
+Whether fiction business copy or technical writing, this career is one of the best jobs for introverts who pay a good average salary.

 Computer programmers, usually bachelor’s degree holders, collaborate closely with web and software developers to create code for new mobile apps or computer programs.
 They also lay out and functionality of a new software program or focus on writing new code, which introverts tend to find attractive.